welisonmenezes/wm-blazor-internationalization/README.md

 ## Setting up the translations

 Inside the `wwwroot` directory, create a folder called `i18ntext` and, inside that, create a json file for each language you want.
-That is importante to name this files as following:
+That is important to name this files as following:

 `Locale.[language-code].json`